puppetlabs/bolt/documentation/writing_tasks.md

 }
 ```

 To pass parameters in your task as environment variables (`PT_parameter`), you must set `input_method` in your task metadata to `environment`.
-To run Ruby tasks on Windows, the Puppet agent must be installed on the target nodes.
+To run Ruby tasks on Windows, the Puppet agent must be installed on the targets.

 ## Returning errors in tasks